An avid book nerd, Jennifer Branton loves to share her favorite book finds with her readers.

-While not as graphic as some other works, just enough is peppered into the narrative as its expressed by Eddie to stimulate some nightmare fuel.
+While not as graphic as some other works, just enough is peppered into the narrative (as Eddie expresses it) to stimulate some nightmare fuel.

-That being said, what I don't love about this novel is The Chalk Man having such a heavy reliance on associations with other similar works that it steals main plot points and story lines almost to a T. I could picture someone writing this as fan fiction on a Reddit after watching the newest version of IT as everything about the child area is The Losers, and thankfully didn't include a group name or a supernatural element.
+That being said, what I don't love about this novel is that it has such a heavy reliance on associations with other similar works that it steals main plot points and storylines almost exactly.
+I could picture someone writing this as fan fiction on aeddit after watching the newest version of IT.
+Everything about the child area is The Losers, and thankfully , it didn't include a group name or a supernatural element.

-The adult sequence only really had two scenes, where they each discussed having a letter, and later on when like every horror movie, the Killer has been hiding out in plain sight for decades and attacks the heroes.
-The adult characters' lacked any interaction and personality and when the reveal that Chloe was not only Nicky's sister, and that she first knew them through Mickey, it made no sense.
+The adult sequence only had two scenes, where they each discussed having a letter, and later on (like in every horror movie), the killer has been hiding out in plain sight for decades and attacks the heroes.
+The adult characters lacked any interaction and personality, and when the reveal that Chloe was not only Nicky's sister and that she first knew them through Mickey, it made no sense.

 Even if she did look them up, so what?

-The childhood timeline has its own troubles with the story first heading into the direction of what happened to Elisa and then the sub-mystery of Hannah and her baby that wasn't even a big focus in that timeline—and that is really disappointing when you later make the baby the thing that holds everything together.
+The childhood timeline has its troubles with the story first heading into the direction of what happened to Elisa and then the sub-mystery of Hannah and her baby that wasn't even a big focus in that timeline—and that is disappointing when you later make the baby the thing that holds everything together.

-The problem The Chalk Man had is Tudor had so many great ideas and inspirations from other writers works, and decided to use them all rather than keep some on the shelf for her next book.
-When you overdo it, it makes the story fitting together feel forced, and honestly I didn't like the adult timeline of the book.
+The problem The Chalk Man had is that Tudor had so many great ideas and inspirations from other writers' works and decided to use them all rather than keep some on the shelf for her next book.
+When you overdo it, it makes the story fitting together feel forced, and honestly, I didn't like the adult timeline of the book.

-To me everything felt too convenient from Chloe to the Reverend—who had no reason to go after the group in their adult years because what?
-They didn't figure out he killed Elisa thirty years ago mistaking her for Hannah?
+To me, everything felt too convenient from Chloe to the Reverend—who had no plausible or apparent reason to go after the group in their adult years.
+They didn't figure out he killed Elisa thirty years ago, mistaking her for Hannah.
 They had no reason to suspect him.

-There is a lot I like about this book, but too many times does The Chalk Man bluntly retell me sections of another author's writing or lose the plot and that disappoints me as the first half of the novel is a great read- until Tudor doesn't seem to know where she wants to end up in the adult timeline after retelling IT and Stand By Me.
+There is a lot I like about this book.
+Still, The Chalk Man bluntly retells me sections of another author's writing too many times.
+It also loses the plot, which disappoints me as the first half of the novel is an excellent read until Tudor doesn't seem to know where she wants to end up in the adult timeline after retelling IT and Stand By Me.

-I hope that this is a fluke and to see greatness in a later novel from the author after she has had time to find her own words.
+I hope this is a fluke and wish to see greatness in a later novel from the author after she has had time to find her own words.

 © 2018 Jennifer B